MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ---
-title: Deploy Defender for Servers
+title: Deploy the Defender for Servers plan in Microsoft Defender for Cloud
-description: Learn how to enable the Defender for Servers on your Azure subscription for Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.date: 02/05/2024
+description: Learn how to enable the Defender for Servers plan in Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.date: 08/19/2024
+# customer intent: I want to deploy the Defender for Servers plan in Defender for Cloud so that I can protect connected machines and reduce security risk.

 ---

 # Deploy Defender for Servers